 Another very common reason for having a late period is too much use of birth control.
 If you are taking contraceptive and you missed your period then first you can do a homemade pregnancy test.
 Use of birth control change your hormone level and stop ovulation.

 When there is no ovulation, you will have a delayed period for 2 to 5 days or in some cases, it could be more.
 You can use the natural birth control method which is effective and there are no side effects.

 - Breastfeeding Reason

-It is very normal to have late or missed period when you are breastfeeding.
-A hormone known as prolactin which is responsible for breast milk disturbs ovulation cycle.
+It is very normal to have a late or missed period when you are breastfeeding.
+A hormone known as prolactin which is responsible for breast milk disturbs the ovulation cycle.
 You can have one month delay in the period while breastfeeding.

 - Perimenopause or Early Menopause Reason

-Menopause doesn’t occur overnight, menopause is a gradual process which takes years.
+Menopause doesn’t occur overnight, menopause is a gradual process that takes years.
 Normally it takes 4 years but this duration can vary from woman to woman.
-You will start having fewer periods or missed period during the perimenopause period.
+You will start having fewer periods or missed periods during the perimenopause period.